 Since we have completed projects similar to this in the past I knew what the biggest problem was going to be!
 The turning part.

 It works very much like the axle of a wheel and I knew how hard that tends to be.
 So, I tried really hard to think of all kinds of things the students could use for that center turning mechanism that would also have the blades of the windmill attached to it.
 In the photos can you see what the blades are attached to?

 It’s a sewing machine bobbin!
 I really thought these would work great!
 The center is rather small but that can be a good thing.
 A straw threaded through the hole in the center and then attached to the windmill seemed like a perfect solution.
 Except, also look at the photo above.
 Too much tape!
 It kept the blades from turning around.

-And here is where the ceiling fan story fits in again.
-Kids did talk about ceiling fans as they built these windmills.
-I heard kids say things like, “Our fan in the house only has five flat parts (blades), so we don’t need fifteen of these!”
+TIP: One thing that helped students visualize what the turning part of a windmill would be is to think about a ceiling fan.
+Students talked about ceiling fans as they built these windmills.
+I heard them say things like, “Our fan in the house only has five flat parts (blades), so we don’t need fifteen of these!”
 (Take a look at the photo above with all those thin, tiny blades!)

 The blades had to have a fold or scoop or bent part to work!
 (I thought)